Your mission, if you choose to accept, is to learn about where your meat comes from.

 - Michele Payn-Knoper wrote a blog post called, “Dear Mr. Pollan, Farming is not a Story,” with links to the above interview and Pollan’s response.
 Her letter to Pollan is quite different than my letter to Pollan.
 Her blog is all about big agriculture and has many resources to learn about that perspective.
 You can also meet two factory farmers in her “Faces of Food, Inc.“

-- Safe Food Inc. provides answers to these questions:
+- Safe Food Inc. (link no longer available) provides answers to these questions:

 - Can we feed the world using Joel Salatin’s approach?

 - How are broiler chickens raised?
 What kind of space and lighting is included in broiler houses?

 - Are chickens today larger than they were in the past?